wspieramprzyrode/app/docusaurus/docs/index.md

 Build process is defined in file ```.gihub/workflows/ui_test.yaml```.

-Documentation from branch master are deployed as github pages.
+Master branch documentation is released as github pages.

 DNS record for docs subdomain is defined in ```.terraform/cloudflare.tf``` file and manage by terrafrom scripts.

 Build process is defined in file ```.gihub/workflows/documentation.yaml```

-We build and publish application as docker image ```wspieramprzyrode/docs```
+Application is build and publish as docker image ```wspieramprzyrode/docs```